SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OpaqueTypes.rst

 Differences Between Opaque Types and Protocol Types
 ---------------------------------------------------

-An opaque return type looks very similar to using a protocol type as the return type, but the behavior has a few important differences.
+Returning an opaque type looks very similar to using a protocol type as the return type of a function, but these two kinds of return type differ in whether they preserve type identity.
+An opaque types refer to some specific type, even though you can't tell which type;
+a protocol type can refer to any type that conform to the protocol.
+Generally speaking,
+protocol types give you more flexibility about the underlying types of the values they store, and opaque types let you make stronger guarantees about those underlying types.

 For example,
 here's a version of ``flip(_:)`` that returns a protocol type instead of using an opaque return type:

-.. testcode:: opaque-result
+.. testcode:: opaque-result, opaque-result-existential-error
     :compile: true

     -> func protoFlip<T: Shape>(_ shape: T) -> Shape {
-          if shape is Square {
-             return shape
-          }

           return FlippedShape(shape: shape)
        }

-This version of ``protoFlip(_:)`` returns either an instance of ``Square`` or an instance of ``FlippedShape``, hiding the exact type from its called.
+This version of ``protoFlip(_:)`` behaves the same as ``flip(_:)``, and it always returns a value of the same type.
-The previous version that has an opaque return type is guaranteed my the compiler to always return the same type, even though that type is hidden as ``some Shape``.

-..
-XXX Fix up the para above
-   Now we show an opanque return type that no-ops hline too That wasn't the point anyhow, the point is that existentials don't preserve the underlying type's identity
+Unlike ``flip(_:)``,
+the value that ``protoFlip(_:)`` returns isn't required to always have the same type, it just has to conform to the ``Shape`` protocol.

-The lack of type information from ``protoFlip(_:)`` means that you can't guarantee that two flipped shapes returned by this function are comparable.
+The lack of type information from ``protoFlip(_:)`` means that many operations that depend on type information aren't available on the returned value.
+You can't guarantee that two flipped shapes returned by this function are comparable, because they might have completely different types.
-In fact, you can't even compare the same shape to itself after flipping it twice, separately:
+In fact, you can't even compare the same shape to itself:

-.. testcode:: opaque-result-err
+.. testcode:: opaque-result-existential-error
     :compile: true

     -> let protoFlippedTriangle = protoFlip(smallTriangle)
     -> let sameThing = protoFlip(smallTriangle)
     -> protoFlippedTriangle == sameThing  // Error

-When a function returns a protocol type, information about the underlying type isn't preserved.
-The design of protocol types is that it can hold any value of any type that conforms to the protocol.
-Keeping track of the underlying type would prevent you from storing values of different types.
-For example,
-if you create a variable whose type is ``Collection``, it can store an array or a dictionary or a set, or any custom collection type that you define.
-This is in contrast to a function that returns ``some Colloction``, which has to to return a value of the same collection type every time the function is called.
-In brief,
-protocol types give you more flexibility about what data they can store, and opaque types let you make stronger guarantees about the data.
+The same type is inferred for both ``protoFlippedTriangle`` and ``sameThing``
+--- they're both ``Shape`` values.
+But there's no guarantee that their underlying types are the same, and the information about those underlying types has been lost.

+..
+XXX This doesn't fail properly -- Shape isn't Equatable Putting them in an array wouldn't fail either because you'd just make an array of [Shape]

-Because opaque types preserve the identity of the underlying type, Swift can infer associated types, which lets you use an opaque return value in places where a protocol type can't be used as a return value.
+Because opaque types do preserve the identity of the underlying type, Swift can infer associated types, which lets you use an opaque return value in places where a protocol type can't be used as a return value.